 - Top-end hourly wage for elementary school and kindergarten teachers—$50.21 or more

 - Median hourly wage for elementary school and kindergarten teachers—$36.95

 College or Other Vocational Instructor—Equip adults of all ages with the knowledge and skills that they need to progress in their current jobs, achieve new careers, or prepare for university.
-Every province and territory is predicting a good to strong demand for college and vocational instructors.
+Virtually every province and territory is predicting a fair-to-good demand for college and vocational instructors.
 Teaching opportunities could be found within public and private institutions of all sizes for instructors with education and experience in a variety of subject areas.
 Although requirements can vary between institutions, most positions will require you to have at least a bachelor's degree along with additional adult education or teaching credentials and professional experience within your chosen field.